remap/ndn-flow/framework/readme.md

 More examples can be found in examples folder inside each framework language's subfolder.

-And check [here](https://github.com/remap/ndn-flow/blob/master/framework/ndn_iot_python/interface.md) for a set of library interfaces description (in Python) (being updated)
+And check [here](https://github.com/remap/ndn-flow/blob/master/design/docs) for a set of library interfaces descriptions.

 ### Worflow
 (what to do after building your application using the framework)